-• Each portable Tar Kettle unit must have an extinguisher for the Carbon Dioxide or Dry Chemical type, containing at least four (4) pounds of extinguishing agent of sufficient pails of sand.
+Each portable Tar Kettle unit must have an extinguisher for the Carbon Dioxide or Dry Chemical type, containing at least four (4) pounds of extinguishing agent of sufficient pails of sand.

-- It is unlawful for any person to operate, maintain, or use a kindled Tar Kettle under the following circumstances: - $\circ~$ In any building, or on roofs, or any structure, unless the roof is of incombustible construction. - Within 15 feet of a hydrant. - On, or within two (2) feet of, the surface of any asphalt pavement, except for the purpose of repairing, removing or construction of the pavement. - The absence of a pressure regulator and excess flow check valve approved by the Underwriters laboratories and/or Board of Standards and Appeals; - \circ $\;$ The absence of a shut off value at the cylinder. - The General Contractor must notify the Division of Fire Prevention if a tar kettle is going to be used at any SCA construction site. - Notification must be made in writing and provided to the Division of Fire Prevention at least 48 hours in advance of the tar kettle being used.
+- It is unlawful for any person to operate, maintain, or use a kindled Tar Kettle under the following circumstances: - In any building, or on roofs, or any structure, unless the roof is of incombustible construction. - Within 15 feet of a hydrant. - On, or within two (2) feet of, the surface of any asphalt pavement, except for the purpose of repairing, removing or construction of the pavement. - The absence of a pressure regulator and excess flow check valve approved by the Underwriters laboratories and/or Board of Standards and Appeals; - The absence of a shut off valve at the cylinder. - The General Contractor must notify the Division of Fire Prevention if a tar kettle is going to be used at any SCA construction site. - The use of asphalt rubber tar melter on new school building roofs requires a NYC FDNY permit. - The use of straight ladder and wheel hoist system to lift material is prohibited on SCA projects. - Notification must be made in writing and provided to the Division of Fire Prevention at least 48 hours in advance of the tar kettle being used.